medic/medic-import/docs/format-csv-config.md

 # format-csv Configuration

-If you run `./format-csv` or `node format-csv` and there is no default configuration file `format-csv-config.js` it will print the usage message above.
+If you run `./format-csv` or `node format-csv` and there is no default configuration file `format-csv-config.js` it will print the usage message.
 The configuration file exports an object with a `columns` property that defines how `format-csv` should process and format the input data, for an example see the Examples section.

 Each key in the `columns` object represents the new column name in the output.
 The following types are supported: